 Child Abuse and Neglect Reporting

-All 50 states have laws requiring that suspected child abuse and/or neglect be reported.
+All 50 states have laws requiring that suspected child abuse and/or neglect be reported to the proper authorities.
+In the case of self-harm or suicidal thoughts, parents must be notified of the situation.

 Copyright Law Considerations